-The LANFEX sites were all located over grass and as such all the model surface tiles are grass type.
-JULES 396 represents the thermal resistance of the grass canopy with the $\frac{\rho c{\rho}}{r{s{CBR}}}(T-T{s1})$ term of equation 2.
-Maronga and Bosveld 397 (2017) found that perturbing the soil moisture, in a large-eddy simulator, and consequently soil thermal conductivity 398 did not impact the fog onset time.
-However, they used a parametrisation that only accounted for the interaction of 399 the atmosphere with the surface canopy and no direct interaction with the soil.
-They stated this caused the lack of 4 00 sensitivity compared to previous studies that did not have canopy insulation and only modelled the interaction with 4 01 bare soil (Guedalia and Bergot, 1994).
-Every JULES vegetation surface tile contains a fraction of bare soil and v is the 4 0 2 fraction of a tile that is vegetation with the remaining fraction bare soil. v is a function of leaf area index (LAI) where 4 03 $v = 1 - e^{-K LAI}$ and K is 1 (Bush et al., 2019).
-Even though the sites examined here are fully grass covered that does 4 04 not mean the grass fully insulates the surface from the soil in the manner of Maronga and Bosveld (2017).
-However, 4 0 5 the extent that a grass canopy insulates the soil from the atmosphere should be investigated further.
-Unlike previous 406 studies we have demonstrated the impact of soil thermal conductivity on simulations of fog using a surface scheme 407 which represents both canopy resistance and the direct interaction of the atmosphere with the soil.
-The model used 4 08 here allows for heterogeneities in the surface temperature over a few grid-lengths.
-The degree that surface property 4 0 9 heterogeneities impact fog simulations is not known and would be an interesting component of future research.
-410
+The LANFEX sites were all located over grass and, as such, all the model surface tiles are grass type.
+JULES represents the thermal resistance of the grass canopy with the $(\rho c_p/r{a{can}})(T - T{s1})$ term of Equation 2.
+Maronga and Bosveld (2017) found that perturbing the soil moisture in a large-eddy simulator, and consequently the soil thermal conductivity, did not impact the fog onset time.
+However, they used a parametrisation that only accounted for the interaction of the atmosphere with the surface canopy and included no direct interaction with the soil.
+They stated that this caused the lack of sensitivity, compared with previous studies that did not have canopy insulation and only modelled the interaction with bare soil (Guedalia and Bergot, 1994).
+Every JULES vegetation surface tile contains a fraction of bare soil and v is the fraction of a tile that is vegetation, with the remaining fraction being bare soil. v is a function of leaf area index (LAI), where v = $1 - e^{-KLAI}$ and K is 1 (Bush et al., 2020).
+Even though the sites examined here are fully grass covered, that does not mean the grass fully insulates the surface from the soil in the manner of Maronga and Bosveld (2017).
+However, the extent to which a grass canopy insulates the soil from the atmosphere should be investigated further.
+Unlike previous studies, we have demonstrated the impact of soil thermal conductivity on simulations of fog using a surface scheme that represents both canopy resistance and the direct interaction of the atmosphere with the soil.
+The model used here allows for heterogeneities in the surface temperature over a few grid lengths.
+The degree to which surface property heterogeneities impact fog simulations is not known and would be an interesting component of future research.

-Whilst previous studies have shown that fog simulations are sensitive to the soil thermal conductivity either by perturbing the soil thermal conductivity directly (Bergot and Guedalia, 1994; Steeneveld and de Bode, 2018) or by perturbing the soil moisture (Guedalia and Bergot, 1994; Maronga and Bosveld, 2017) we have shown that the simulations of fog are sensitive to the choice of parametrisation used to calculate soil thermal conductivity from soil moisture emphasising the need to constrain these parametrisations better.
+Whilst previous studies have shown that fog simulations are sensitive to the soil thermal conductivity either by perturbing the soil thermal conductivity directly (Bergot and Guedalia, 1994; Steeneveld and de Bode, 2018) or by perturbing the soil moisture (Guedalia and Bergot, 1994; Maronga and Bosveld, 2017), we have shown that simulations of fog are sensitive to the choice of parametrisation used to calculate soil thermal conductivity from soil moisture, emphasising the need to constrain these parametrisations better.

-We have shown all our fog cases are impacted by biases in the soil heat flux.
-However, each case has its own weaknesses that impact the fog simulation.
-A comparison of the three different grid-length simulations with the radiosondes during IOP1 revealed a specific humidity bias of -1 g kg-1 in the lowest 1000 m of the atmosphere.
-Adding an additional 1 g kg-1 within the lowest 1000 m resulted in the UM100 reproduced the fog depth closer to the observed depth measured by the cloud droplet probe attached to the tethered balloon.
+We have shown that all our fog cases are impacted by biases in the soil heat flux.
+However, each case has its own weaknesses that impact fog simulation.
+A comparison of the three different grid-length simulations with the radiosondes during IOP1 revealed a specific humidity bias of $-1 \text{ g} \cdot \text{kg}^{-1}$ in the lowest 1000 m of the atmosphere.
+Adding an additional $1 \text{ g} \cdot \text{kg}^{-1}$ within the lowest 1000 m resulted in UM100 reproducing a fog depth closer to the observed depth measured by the cloud droplet probe attached to the tethered balloon.
 Only IOP1 had a humidity bias of this nature.
 The IOP1 humidity bias and sensitivity test highlights the need for accurate and representative observations for data assimilation into fog forecasts.